How press campaigns help maximize the impact of your research

-Getting your article into the media can help your research achieve greater impact, especially beyond academic circles.
+Using a press campaign to get your article into the media can help your research achieve greater impact.
+This is especially true if you want to reach readers beyond the usual academic circles.

 Benefits can include an increase in downloads, citations, and reaching audiences who might not otherwise have been exposed to your research or the topic it covers.

-The below infographic shows the impact one article achieved with a press campaign – resulting in over 100 news features and more than 10,000 downloads.
+The infographic below shows the impact one recent article achieved with a press campaign – resulting in 45 news features and more than 20,000 downloads.

 What makes an article newsworthy?